marcoss/tiny-cache/README.md

 # tiny-cache

 ## Info
-A simple and tiny cache service written in Kotlin and deployed with Kubernetes.
+A simple and tiny cache service written in Kotlin ~~and deployed with Kubernetes~~.

 ## Run